When your Friends ask, “How can you possibly run barefoot?”

 Cadence

 The more frequently your feet support your body, the more smoothly your body travels across the landscape.
 The easiest way to increase cadence is to run easily.
 That is, if you push your feet harder into the ground, you’re launching your body higher, which means you’ll need to wait longer between steps for your body to come back down again.
-So, don’t push your feet into the ground, at least not consciously.
+That gives your gravity more time to accelerate you harder into the ground on landing.
+Do NOT push your feet into the ground (don’t worry, gravity will bring your foot down anyway, no need to help it).
 If you’re following all of the other advice on this page, your springs will be working naturally to push your body forward and up (just enough to make up for the fall between steps), so no need to try to push your feet into the ground.

 In fact, in Ken Bob’s Play-Fun-Shops, we have found that simply by focusing on moving the vertical body forward (with knees bent), faster cadence will happen very easily, in the range of 190-210 or even higher.